harveydevereux/CS2-CPP/README.md

 ## More details on what this achieves

-The main goal is to implement algorithm 2 (post graph construction part) of [1] this is contained in the mcmf_ext.MCMFProblem.PythonTrajectories() method of the pytohn module.
+The main goal is to implement algorithm 2 (post graph construction part) of [1] this is contained in the mcmf_ext.MCMFProblem.PythonTrajectories() method of the python module.

 Look at the benchmarks to see why it is useful to create a Boost.Python module for this instead of using raw python.

+I am using this to (attempt to) reconstruct unique trajectories from a data set of [beetle movement](https://github.com/harveydevereux/MSc-Project)

 ## Benchmark